 Dr Kate Adams is an entrepreneur and Veterinarian with an interest in innovation, science and fast growing emerging biotechnology companies.
-Kate is an owner at Bondi Veterinary Hospital as well as CEO and Founder of Australian tech startup, Thankly.
+Kate is the owner of Bondi Veterinary Hospital and is a TV host for Channel 9's Bondi Vet.
+Kate has held senior leadership roles for the Federal Attorney-General's Portfolio including as Analyst, Principal Adviser and Chief of Staff for a number of Royal Commissions, and holds a bachelor of science, bachelor of veterinary medicine and surgery, and a bachelor of communications.
 Kate is not currently a director of any other ASX listed companies.